Subpoena and Warrant Procedures

 If it is after hours and no one is in Libraries Administration, direct the person or take the subpoena to the highest-ranking administrator or manager available.
 If the subpoena is delivered during evening or weekend hours, place the subpoena in the department head’s mailbox and note the day and time of receipt on the back of the subpoena.
 It is important to realize that subpoenas do not demand immediate action.

-The dean and university librarian or other library administrator will contact the Office of General Counsel.
+The university librarian or other library administrator will contact the Office of General Counsel.

 Scenario 3

-The dean and university librarian or other library administrator will contact the Office of General Counsel.
+The university librarian or other library administrator will contact the Office of General Counsel.

 When the law enforcement officials leave with library property, they will leave a receipt concerning the items removed.
 Please pass this receipt on to Libraries Administration.